taras-sereda/taras-sereda.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I'm Machine Learner/Startuper/Lecturer/Traveler/Piano player/Film Photographer/DIY Enthusiast.
+I'm a Machine Learning Researcher, Engineer, and DIY Enthusiast.
 My career is built around Machine Learning research projects in vision and audio.
-At this moment I’m working on an exciting project: [CrossLingual](https://crosslingual.io).
-Voice content localization platform, which transfers the speaker’s authentic voice and delivery style to world languages.
+At this moment, I’m providing consultancy services concerning speech and audio processing, particularly for building text-to-speech (TTS) systems.
+My interests lie in self-supervised methods and discrete representations of audio.